Neck Pain & Tension Headache Relief in St Albans

 Will cupping leave marks on my neck?

-Cupping does typically leave round circular marks where the cups are placed.
-They look like bruises but they aren't and they're not painful.
+Cupping typically leaves round circular marks where the cups are placed.
+They look like bruises but are not painful and are not bruises.
 Marks fade over 5 to 10 days.
 On the neck the marks are usually lighter than on the back because we use less suction.
-If you have an event coming up where the marks would be visible, tell us during booking and we can adjust placement or recommend a session timing that suits.
+If you have an event where the marks would be visible, let us know when booking and we can adjust placement or timing.

 Is cupping for neck pain better than physio?

 They address different aspects of the same problem.
 Physio focuses on movement, posture and rehabilitation.
-Cupping focuses on the soft tissue layer where the chronic tension actually builds up.
+Cupping focuses on the soft tissue layer where chronic tension builds up.
 Many of our neck pain clients have already tried physio and come to us for the soft tissue release work that physio doesn't typically cover.
-They can complement each other.
+The two can complement each other well.

 Neck Pain Relief Across Hertfordshire

-Our private St Albans clinic offers cupping for neck pain, Hijama, deep tissue therapy and IASTM muscle scraping for clients across St Albans, Harpenden, Watford, Hemel Hempstead, Hatfield, Welwyn Garden City, Stevenage, Luton and surrounding areas.
+Our private St Albans clinic offers cupping for neck pain, Hijama, IASTM muscle scraping and combined recovery sessions for clients across St Albans, Harpenden, Watford, Hemel Hempstead, Hatfield, Welwyn Garden City, Stevenage, Luton and surrounding Hertfordshire areas.

-If you've been searching for neck pain relief, cupping for neck pain, cupping on the neck, tension headache treatment, cupping for shoulders, or deep tissue therapy in Hertfordshire, this is what we do every day.
+If you've been searching for neck pain relief St Albans, cupping for neck pain, cupping on the neck, tension headache treatment, cupping for shoulders, sports massage for neck pain, or deep tissue therapy Hertfordshire, this is exactly what we do every day.

-Sessions are private, one-to-one, and tailored to your specific pattern, whether that's stiff neck from desk work, tension headaches, stress-related tightness, or chronic neck pain that hasn't responded to other treatments.
-If massage or physio hasn't given lasting relief, a Hijama-led approach with cupping and deep tissue work may be what you've been looking for.
+Sessions are private, one-to-one and tailored to your specific pattern — whether that's stiff neck from desk work, tension headaches, stress-related tightness or chronic neck pain that hasn't responded to other treatments.
+If you are also dealing with back pain or wider body tension, our Pain and Tension Relief page covers the full combined approach.

 Ready to Address Your Neck Pain?